alphalemon/alphalemon-docs/add-custom-theme.rst

 Add a custom Theme-App to AlphaLemon CMS
 ========================================

-This chapter will explain how to add a new Theme-App to AlphaLemon CMS.
+This chapter explains how to add a new theme AlphaLemon CMS.

 What is a Theme
 ---------------